Click here to learn about local plastic surgeons

 By Denise Mann; reviewed by Walter Erhardt, MD

-Like Applegate, many breast cancer survivors — and, increasingly, those who undergo preventive mastectomies because they are at high risk for breast cancer due to genetic predispositions — are seeking reconstructive breast surgery to rebuild their breasts.
+Many breast cancer survivors — and, increasingly, women who undergo preventive mastectomies because they are at high risk for breast cancer due to genetic predispositions — are seeking reconstructive breast surgery to rebuild their breasts.

 What Is Breast Reconstruction?